jatazoulja/react-native-fetch-blob/README.md

 ### Cancel Request

-After `0.7.0` it is possible to cancel an HTTP request.
-When the request is cancelled, it will throw a promise rejection, be sure to catch it.
+After `0.7.0` it is possible to cancel a HTTP request.
+When the request cancel, it will definately throws an promise rejection, be sure to catch it.

 ```js
 let task = RNFetchBlob.fetch('GET', 'http://example.com/file/1')